Start Here: Before You Visit

 - Guest Hours: Monday, Wednesday & Saturday 10am-Noon --- Tuesday & Thursday 4pm-6:30PM

 - Early arrivals are not allowed, must wait off property and remain in their vehicles.

 - No outside animals of any kind allowed on property or in guest vehicles.
+We have livestock guardian dogs on property and your animal will be considered a threat to dispatch by our guardians.
 Leave your dogs and all other pets at home.
-This is a working farm, for biosecurity and liability reasons guest's pets are not allowed under any circumstance.
+This is a working farm, for biosecurity and liability reasons, guest's pets are not allowed under any circumstance.

 - Parking is on the gravel in front of the brick garage and white wooden building.
 The circle drive is for pulling around only, not for parking.

-- When you choose to visit, the expectation is that you will make a purchase in our Farmers Market Shop to support our farm.
+- During your visit, you are a guest customer.
+The expectation is that you will make a purchase in our Farmers Market Shop to support our farm.